5th June Release - Governance, Stage Gates, and Workflow Enhancements

 You can now make project workflows visible to non-project admins when they are explicitly included in a workflow’s Limited Work Request list.
 This means users who are authorised to trigger specific project-level workflows — such as updating project data or creating subprojects — no longer need project admin rights just to see and launch them.
 The change removes an unnecessary restriction and makes it easier for the right people to run the workflows they’ve been assigned.

-3. Sync first class properties after project creation
+3. Continued syncing of first-class properties after project creation

 To make workflow requests easier to recognise and manage, any request triggered from a project — whether from a stage gate or a project workflow — will now automatically display the relevant project reference on the card.
 The same reference will also be added to any decision associated with that workflow.